 Wat Arun (The Temple Of Dawn)

-Built in an intricate Cambodian style, this particular temple has been around for a few hundred years, appear on early European maps of the city.
-The pearly, painted porcelain is definitely ionic, and seems to shine in the early hours at sunrise, or if you’re lucky, one of the pink-and-orange sunsets you can sometimes find in Bangkok.
+Built in an intricate Cambodian style, this particular temple has been around for a few hundred years and appears on early European maps of the city.
+The pearly, painted porcelain is definitely ionic and seems to shine in the early hours at sunrise, or if you’re lucky, during one of the pink-and-orange sunsets you can sometimes find in Bangkok.

-Plan on climbing a few insanely steep set of steps if you want to get to the higher viewpoints around the temple, and leave time to explore the surrounding gardens.
+Plan on climbing an insanely steep set of steps if you want to get to the higher viewpoints around the temple, and leave time to explore the surrounding gardens.

 Cost: 50 Baht

 Getting Here: Walk down to pier 8 (Tha Tien Pier) which is right across from Wat Pho.
 You’ll find regular boats to take you over to Wat Arun, for 3 Baht.

 Tips: Get dinner at Eat Sight Story Deck so you can watch the sun set behind the temple.
 It’s a bit pricier but the view is stunning.
 Check out the menu here.